 Queens University Belfast, Two-Stroke Engines and Motorcycle Grand Prix Racing Legends

 The mechanical engineering department of Queen's isn't just involved in the development of two-stroke engines, it also has a long history of involvement with World Championship Grand Prix motorcycle racing.
-Teaming up with OPTIMUM Power Technology as QUB Team Optimum and Jeremy McWilliams.
+At that time it had teamed up with OPTIMUM Power Technology and Jeremy McWilliams as QUB Team Optimum.
 Jeremy was riding a 250cc Honda that year (1997) and it was this Honda engine that I worked on.
 Jeremy is a nice bloke too, he has managed some impressive feats on two wheels, including 2nd place on a 250cc at the German grand prix in Sachsenring in 1998.

-This is a small part of a broader story about QUB's involvement in road racing which is covered in more detail in the September 2020 issue of Road Racing Ireland magazine.
+This is just a small part of a broader story about QUB's involvement in motorcycle racing.
+I was interviewed for an article on this story for the September 2020 issue of Road Racing Ireland magazine.